 Water vapor is the final radiatively active gas in the model, prognostically determined through the hydrological cycle as in FHZ.
-All other potential absorbers are neglected, but can be trivially included with a constant scalar concentration, similar to the implementation of $CO_2$ , or given a specified distribution in space and time, as with ozone.
+All other potential absorbers are neglected, but can be trivially included with a constant scalar concentration, similar to the implementation of CO_2 , or given a specified distribution in space and time, as with ozone.
 For more idealized experiments, one can also overwrite radiative transfer code entirely, reading in the radiative heating, surface fluxes, and water vapor from input files.

 All of our simulations are run with a seasonal cycle based on a 360-day year of twelve 30-day months, the equinoxes at days 90 and 270.
 Although RRTM includes the possibility to compute the Earth-Sun distance as a function of the day of the year, this calculation is only valid for 365-day years.
 Here, we fix the Earth-Sun distance to 1 AU, meaning that the Earth orbit is an exact circle; this allows us to focus exclusively on the impact of surface conditions on asymmetry in the TTL annual cycle.
-The obliquity is fixed to 23.439°, and the solar constant to 1360 W/m.
-The radiative time step is two hours.
+The obliquity is fixed to 23.439°, and the solar constant to 1360 W/m2.
+The radiative time step is 50 minutes, which is purposefully chosen not to be a divisor of a full day, to avoid potential unphysical resonances when the radiation is called every day at the same time.

 In this study, we also apply diurnal averaging to the radiation scheme: the atmosphere always sees the daily mean radiation at all times, which varies only with latitude and the annual cycle.
-It is trivial to restore the diurnal cycle within in the code, but note that diurnal averaging has
+It is trivial to restore the diurnal cycle within in the code, but note that diurnal averaging has a profound impact on the climate, with an adjustment of surface albedo of about 0.03-0.04 necessary (higher albedo if run with diurnal cycle) to keep global mean surface temperatures the same.
+We have checked that all the results presented here are independent of the choice of diurnal averaging, provided the albedo is adjusted as needed to maintain the same global mean temperature.